brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 Since we have such a small p-value for model2, we reject that the slope of non-parallel interactions are 0, arriving at our final model.

+### Results

+Using Multi-Linear Regression, we were able to accomplish our goal of determining how many people in the future will rent a bike.
+We did this by fitting a model with the indepented variables: tempature, season, hindspeed, humidity and type of weather(Cloudy, rainy, etc).
+With these results bike sharing companies in the Washington D.C area can prepare their bike fleets for periods of high usuage and when it is the best time to target consumers in the D.C area for bike rentals.
+In addition, bike rental companies know when to decrease the amount of bike in the system to prevent corosion, and uncessary damages.
+These are just a few ways of how this model can be utilized.